dagster-io/dagster/python_modules/airline-demo/README.md

 ![Ingest pipeline](img/ingest_pipeline.png)

-The `airline_demo_download_pipeline` models the first stage of most data science workflows, in which raw data is consumed from a variety of sources.
+The `airline_demo_ingest_pipeline` models the ingestion stage of a typical data science workflow, in which raw data is normalized, scrubbed, munged, and finally loaded into a production system that supports general purpose queries.
+We've chosen to use Spark to perform these transformations.

-For demo purposes, we've put our source files in a publicly-readable S3 repository.
-In practice, these might be files in S3 or other cloud storage systems; publicly available datasets downloaded over http; or batch files in an SFTP drop.

 <!--